The Town That Literally Wrote the Book on Being Nice

 In this small Chicago suburb, being good to your neighbors is a mission everyone takes seriously, starting with the mayor.

-Editor’s Note: North Riverside, Illinois, was selected as one of Reader’s Digest’s Nicest Places in America.
+Editor’s Note: North Riverside, Illinois, was selected as one of Reader’s Digest’s Nicest Places in America in 2018.
 Meet the winner, find out how the finalists were selected, and hear from our chief judge, Robin Roberts.

 Late one recent night, Carol Spale picked up the phone and heard quiet sobbing on the line.
 It was her neighbor, an older lady and a widow who had lived on her own across the street for many years.